tomorrowflow/solar-rush/README.md

 This game is being developed as part of an **AI-First Hackathon**.
 The development process emphasizes the use of AI tools for various tasks, from code generation to asset creation, following the guidelines outlined in [`How to Play.md`](How%20to%20Play.md:).

 ## AI Jump-Start
-*   **Goald of the session** Everyone experiences AI interaction on AI topics, the whole group will learn about the golden nuggets.
+*   **Goal of the session** Everyone experiences AI interaction on AI topics, the whole group will learn about the golden nuggets.
 *   **Understand AI on various levels** Create groups with mixed AI experience (AI engineer, AI user, AI enthusiast, AI newbees), quick exchange on the following topics: prompts, use cases that you tried
 *   **Transcribe video** Each group picks one ~15min video and watches it in a group.
 Pay attention to the time references if given, to keep it short and stay focussed.
 Create a video transcritpt via [`youtube-transcript.io`](http://youtube-transcript.io/).
 Hint: the download is accessable through the thee dots beside the *Copy Transcript*, do not include Time.
 Save the transcript in `/transcripts`.
 *   **Chat about video content** Feed the transcript into AI chat of your choice with the following prompt: